Here’s what you can do if you’re a banana grower.

 Protecting your farm.

-Good on-farm biosecurity measures are critical to protect farms from Panama TR4 and to contain the disease if it is detected.
+Good on-farm biosecurity measures are critical to protect farms from TR4 and to contain the disease if it is detected.
 You must ensure you manage the movement of soil, water and plant material entering and exiting a farm.

 Equipment and items that have come into contact with infected planting material or contaminated soil may spread the disease, such as: